semuconsulting/PyGPSClient/README.md

     gnssstreamer --port /dev/ttyACM0 --baudrate 115200 --timeout 3 --format 2 --clioutput 1 --output pygpsdata.log --verbosity 2
     ```

+    Datalogs will include both receiver output and (_if the relevant protocol is enabled in settings_) any incoming NTRIP RTK data stream.
 18. GPX Track - Turn track recording (in GPX format) on or off.
 On first selection, you will be prompted to select the directory into which timestamped GPX track files are saved.
 See also [GPX Track Viewer](#gpxviewer).
 19. Database - Turn spatialite database recording (*where available*) on or off.
 On first selection, you will be prompted to select the directory into which the `pygpsclient.sqlite` database is saved. *Note that, when first created, the database's spatial metadata may take up to a minute or so to initialise*.
     - Database logging is dependent on your Python environment supporting the requisite [sqlite3 `mod_spatialite` extension](https://www.gaia-gis.it/fossil/libspatialite/index) - see [INSTALLATION.md](https://github.com/semuconsulting/PyGPSClient/blob/master/INSTALLATION.md#prereqs) for further details.
 If not supported, the option will be greyed out.
 Check the Menu..Help..About dialog for an indication of the current spatialite support status - `no-ext` means the spatialite extension is not supported; `no-ms` means spatialite *is* supported but the necessary `mod_spatialite` extension module cannot be found in the PATH; a numeric version number like `3.51.2` indicates spatialite is fully supported.